joannez12/Book-Exchange/README.md

 The descriptions below describe website usage for a regular user.
 Admins will have access to the same features as a regular user in addition to being able to delete posts.

 SIGN UP:
-- Sign up by clicking on register button on header, automatically logs in
+- Sign up by clicking on register button on the navigation bar, automatically logs in upon successful creation

 SIGN IN:
-- Log in by clicking on sign in button on header
+- Log in by clicking on sign in button on the navigation bar

 HOME PAGE:
 - Landing page of the website, can also click on the navbar logo to navigate here